 If you have been accused of other crimes, such as forced sex charges, you may face more serious penalties, many of which will require registration on the sex offender list.
 As you can tell, these serious charges require the immediate advice and support of a sex crime defense attorney.

 It’s worth noting that the Business and Professions Code specifically states that patient consent is not a defense to this crime.
 That’s because it is assumed that someone providing mental health services to someone in need could too easily manipulate their vulnerable patient into consenting to something they would not otherwise agree to.
 Similarly, while it is legal to have a relationship with a former patient, it is illegal to terminate a patient/counselor relationship solely to begin such a relationship so saying that someone is a former patient may not necessarily help your case.

-Like anyone else facing criminal charges, the best thing a therapist can do when they have been accused of having sex with a patient is to call a San Diego sex crime defense attorney.
+Like anyone else facing criminal charges, the best thing a therapist can do when they have been accused of having sex with a patient is to call a lawyer.
 That’s because your best defense will depend on the specifics of the case and you don’t want to flatly deny the charges when it turns out that police have already seized emails, texts, love notes or even gotten a warrant to record a phone call or session with the patient.

 Claiming that you were providing sexual therapy services is also not a good defense.
 That’s because while there are people known as “sexual surrogates” who work in the legal gray area between prostitution and therapy, these people are working in their own specialty which is not bound by the Business and Professions code that guides the conduct of therapists and psychologists.
 If professional psychologist truly believes his patient may need such a service, he will make a referral to a sexual surrogate and not attempt to do the work himself.